 The award of long term incentives, such as share options and/or performance rights (as discussed below from 1st July 2011) ensures that the total compensation package awarded to executives matches the stage of development of the Company at a given point in time.
-The grant of share options
+The grant of share options or performance rights is designed to recognise and reward the efforts of executives as well as to provide additional incentive.
+These grants may be subject to the successful completion of performance hurdles.
+Executives are prohibited from entering into transactions or arrangements which limit the economic risk of participating in unvested entitlements.

 The Remuneration and Nomination Committee is responsible for determining and reviewing remuneration arrangements.
-The Remuneration and Nomination Committee assesses the appropriateness of the nature and amount of remuneration of executives on a periodic basis, by reference to relevant employment market conditions, with the overall objective of ensuring maximum stakeholder benefit from the retention of a high quality, high performing director and executive team.
+The Remuneration and Nomination Committee assesses the appropriateness of the nature and amount of remuneration of executives on a periodic basis, by reference to relevant employment market conditions, with the overall objective of ensuring maximum stakeholder benefit from the retention of a high quality, high performing Director and executive team.
 The charter adopted by the Remuneration and Nomination Committee aims to align rewards with achievement of strategic objectives and creation of shareholder wealth.

-Fixed compensation
+Fixed Compensation

-Fixed compensation consists of base salary (which is calculated on a total cost base and including any FBT charges related to employee benefits including motor vehicles), as well as employer contributions to superannuation funds.
+Fixed Compensation consists of base salary (which is calculated on a total cost base and including any FBT changes related to employee benefits including motor vehicles), as well as employer contributions to superannuation funds.

 The base salary is reflective of market rates for companies of similar size and industry which is reviewed annually to ensure market competitiveness.
 During 2012, the Remuneration and Nomination Committee reviewed the salaries paid to peer company executives in determining the salary of Cue Key Management Personnel.
-This base salary is fixed remuneration and is not subject to performance of the Company.
+This base salary is fixed remuneration and is not subject to performance of the company.
 Base salary is reviewed annually and adjusted as determined by the Remuneration and Nomination Committee on 1st January each year.
 There is no guaranteed base salary increase included in any executive's contracts.